Practice Hub

 Medium

-Cubiks Logiks comes in three flavors: Logiks General (50 questions, 12 minutes, the one this practice simulates), Logiks Advanced (longer and harder, used for senior roles), and the modular Logiks Intermediate tests (numerical, verbal, abstract each separately).
-Logiks General is what most graduate and mid-career applicants face.
+Cubiks Logiks General comes in two main levels: Logiks General Intermediate (50 questions, 12 minutes, the one this practice simulates) and Logiks General Advanced (30 harder questions, 20 minutes, used for graduate and senior roles).
+Cubiks also offers modular Logiks tests for numerical, verbal, and abstract reasoning separately.
+Logiks General Intermediate is what most mid-career and commercial applicants face.

-At the end, you receive a raw score out of 50, a percentile against a Cubiks general norm group, a breakdown by question family (roughly 17 numerical, 17 verbal, 16 abstract), and worked explanations for every missed item.
-One critical feature: Logiks has a guessing penalty for wrong answers.
-Unlike the Wonderlic or PI, reckless guessing on Logiks hurts your score.
+At the end, you receive a raw score out of 50, a percentile against a Talogy general norm group, a breakdown by question family (roughly 17 numerical, 17 verbal, 16 abstract), and worked explanations for every missed item.
+Critically, Logiks is positively marked: there is no penalty for wrong answers, so you should guess on every item you cannot solve in time.

 50-question, 12-minute format

-Matches Logiks General exactly.
+Matches Logiks General Intermediate exactly.
 Strict timer, no pauses.

 Three reasoning families mixed